 What Is the Statute of Limitations for Car Accident Claims in Palm Beach County, Broward County, and Across South Florida?

 After you’ve been involved in a car accident in South Florida, your first priority is obviously to obtain medical treatment for your injuries and arrange to repair damage to your vehicle.
 Once the immediate steps for recovery after a car accident have been taken care of, you can begin to focus on pursuing financial compensation for your injuries and losses from the driver or party at fault for the accident.
 However, the law limits the time you have to file a lawsuit to pursue your car accident claim, if necessary.
+How long do I have to file a lawsuit after a car accident in Florida?
 Under Florida’s statute of limitations, you generally have four years from the date of a car accident in which to file a lawsuit to pursue compensation from the driver or party responsible for the accident and your injuries.
 Filing a lawsuit after the statute of limitations has run on your claim may mean that you permanently lose the right to seek compensation from those at fault for your injuries and losses.
 That makes it critical to start your car accident claim as soon as possible.

 Call or contact Gonzalez & Cartwright, P.A. today for a free case evaluation to discuss how long you may have to file a lawsuit to pursue your car accident claim and to get our dedicated legal team started on pursuing fair and full compensation for your injuries and losses.